isomerpages/moe-standrewjuniorsch/pages/Announcements.md

 #### School Bus Advertisement

 Our school's call for proposal for our School Bus will begin on 1 August 2023 and closes on 11 August 2023.
-Please click on the click below to read more from 1 August 2023, onwards.

 [Read more](https://go.gov.sg/sajs-school-bus-advertisement)